S.P. Austen (1960- 2020) was an independent author writing on a diversity of subjects and genres. He passed away on June 30, 2020

 The Imprisoned Splendour

 With the theme of soul development in mind, you might now wish to notice the thorns on the stem of the bud.
 Perhaps you already had seen them?
 How sharp are they?
 Can you feel them?
 Or are they soft, as we find in some young and tender roses?
 The thorns represent the many trials that the spiritual aspirant must endure and ultimately master before the rose can emerge in its fullest glory.
 There has been a lot of suffering to get to the stage of the bloom.
-Gently meditate on this aspect, as the rose slowly emerges.
+Gently meditate on this aspect as the rose slowly emerges.

-The calyx drops away, the mask of the false personality is gone, and the true, spiritual self is emerging as represented by the opening flower.
+The calyx drops away, the mask of the false personality is gone, and the true, spiritual self emerges as represented by the opening flower.
 Layer after layer of blooms unfold, revealing ever deeper layers at the centre of the rose itself, which are still closed at this point, yet to reveal even more of the inner life.

 Really feel the sun at the top of the head.
 Using the Energy Breath, you recognise that you are the rose itself, unfolding.
 As the sun draws out the rose from the calyx, so the Higher Self draws you up towards the Light.

 As you gaze at the rose, what might it taste like?
-This might seem a strange suggestion, but in our imagination we can do anything; so, what taste does your mind convey to you?
+This might seem a strange suggestion, but in our imagination, we can do anything; so, what taste does your mind convey to you?
 Would the rose taste like honey?
-Vanilla essence perhaps?
+Vanilla essence, perhaps?
 You are now seeing the rose, hearing it unfold, feeling its delicacy and tasting it.
 Four senses of the mind are involved.

 Allowing your mind now to really enjoy the rose in all its glory, turning it around if you wish, to see it from every angle.
 Let the colour of the rose mesmerize you.